The Well Worn Shoes

 • Cost: $-$$

-If you are looking for unique items that you won’t find anywhere else, look no further then Once A Tree.
-This shop has a little bit of everything but in the best way possible.
+If you are looking for unique items that you won’t find anywhere else, look no further than Once A Tree.
+This shop has a little bit of everything, but in the best way possible.

 The Smiling Cow